Mary’s Meals feeds 1,446 children every day in Lebanon!Published on

 Life in Lebanon

 Lebanon, officially known as the Lebanese Republic, is a country in the Levant region of Western Asia.
-Lebanon faces serious economic, political and financial challenges and is currently ranked 92 out of 189 countries in the Human Development Index (HDI).
+Lebanon faces serious economic, political and financial challenges and is currently ranked 112 out of 191 countries and territories in the Human Development Index (HDI).

 The Lebanese Pound has plummeted in value – ,leading to concerns about hunger for most Lebanese families as well as the entire refugee population – while petrol, diesel and medicine shortages continue to affect the country.
-Fewer than half of all school age refugee children in Lebanon are in formal education.
+It is estimated that more than 700,000 children are out of school.

 On 4 August 2020, a large amount of ammonium nitrate stored at the Port of Beirut – the main port in Lebanon – exploded, causing more than 200 deaths, 7,000 injuries and billions of dollars of damage.